Techtonica/curriculum/networking/networking.md

 ### Specific Things To Teach
 - Set goals for new connections, maybe compete with friends.
-- Names should be written as clearly and big as possible on tags to avoid awkward squinting.
+- Names should be written as clearly and big as possible on name tags at events to avoid awkward squinting.
 - Add pronouns to your name tag if you think that'll make it easier for people.
 - Make a second name tag that says, "Ask me about _____."
 - Wave at people you know and then either avoid them completely or take them along with you to meet new people.